lctrt/gull/README.md

 .2.
 ```

+## External channel

+A special external channel is possible by starting with `E` instead of `C`.
+This will use external audio input, useful to chain to effects.

 ## Remote Control

 Gull has up to 36 channels.
 Commands can be sent through UDP via the port `49161`.